 Amy Owen is the Executive Director at the Marin Museum of Contemporary Art.
 She is a seasoned and resourceful curator and exhibitions/publications manager with over two decades of experience in the regional and national arts ecosystems.
 Amy holds a Master of Arts in Curatorial Studies from Bard College.

 Emerging or established artists residing or working in Alameda, Marin, San Francisco, San Mateo, Santa Clara, Santa Cruz, and Sonoma counties are welcome to apply.
 Applicants will be considered without regard to race, color, national origin, ancestry, religion, sex, sexual orientation, gender, or any other characteristic or status protected by federal, state, or local laws, ordinance, or regulations.

 DrawBridge’s expressive arts programming is built on a firm foundation of cultural awareness and sensitivity that reflects and celebrates the creative power of the children and diverse communities we serve.
 Recognizing that homelessness and housing insecurity disproportionately impacts communities of color, DrawBridge provides a welcome and nurturing space for all, and seeks to employ artists, staff, and volunteers with deep connections to these communities.
 To learn more, visit drawbridge.org/about-us/equity.

-Each selected artist will agree to a month-long commitment that will include one to two planning meetings with DrawBridge staff and site partners and the development and implementation of expressive arts programming and/or site-specific installations to engage youth artists.
-Selected artists will be asked to be available for promotional efforts and interviews as requested in support of the program.
+Each selected artist will agree to a month-long commitment that will include planning meetings with DrawBridge staff and site partners, and the development and implementation of expressive arts programming and/or site-specific installations to engage youth artists.
+Selected artists are asked to be available for promotional efforts and interviews as requested in support of the program.

-Funding for DrawBridge’s Community Artist Program is provided by state and national funding agencies, and the generosity of DrawBridge supporters.
+Funding for the DrawBridge Community Artist Program is provided by the California Arts Council, National Endowment for the Arts, and the generosity of DrawBridge supporters.